yojoots/libbitcoin-system-wiki/Thin-Air-Fallacy.md

 [According to the Federal Reserve Bank of St. Louis](https://fred.stlouisfed.org/series/MABMM301USM189S), M3 was $14,613,500,000,000 in May of 2015, the last date provided.
 [According to the OECD](https://data.oecd.org/money/broad-money-m3.htm), M3 in May 2019 was 121% of M3 in 2015, or $17,682,335,000,000.

 The amount of money substitutes is the difference between M3 and M0, or $14,432,335,000,000.
+The actual reserve ratio is therefore $3,250,000,000,000 divided by $14,432,335,000,000, or 22.52%.
+Given that the reserve requirement is no more than 10%, the level of monetary expansion is less than half that allowed by law.
+This implies that time preference, not the regulatory reserve requirement, is currently controlling the rate of credit expansion.
+The implied an iteration of loans at a reserve rate on each loan of 18.38%.
+While these numbers exclude the expansion implied by private U.S. Dollar lending, it seems clear that credit expansion by banks is limited by both money and time preference.

 ### Conclusion